If you've ever seen cool-looking circular/rounded images on a site and wanted to get them on your own site, it's actually not that hard to do.

 But an image that is originally rectangular will turn into an oval if using percentages in your CSS.

-Later we will talk about turning rectangles into perfect circle as well, but first let’s take a look at using percentage with the two types of images.
+Later we will talk about turning rectangles into a perfect circle as well, but first, let’s take a look at using percentages with the two types of images.

 Here are the two images I’ll originally be starting with – one a square and the other a rectangle.